Becoming a net zero bank

 2. Electricity in entire operations – in 2020, we updated our reporting methodology to include procurement of other renewable contracts.

 3. 100% is our target for 2030, with an interim goal of 90% by 2025

 We are a member of RE100, a global initiative that brings together the world’s most influential businesses committed to using 100 per cent renewable electricity.
 HSBC has committed to buying 100 per cent of its electricity from renewable sources by 2030.

 We continue to make our operations more efficient by consuming less energy.

 We aim to build on our current portfolio of power purchase agreements (PPAs) and also buy more green tariff energy which will enable us to replace emissions from our energy consumption by procuring electricity from renewable sources.
-Where green-tariff energy and PPAs aren’t enough to meet our demand, we will buy international renewable energy certificates, which are another way of ensuring the electricity we use comes from sustainable sources.
+Where green-tariff energy and PPAs are not enough to meet our demand, we will buy international renewable energy certificates, which are another way of ensuring the electricity we use comes from sustainable sources.

 We have made progress against a number of environmental goals.

 Our aim is to reduce the amount of air travel by our employees by 50 per cent by the end of 2021.
 We will also support the development of sustainable aviation fuel options.
 We will cut the size of our car fleet, and transition to using electric or low carbon-emitting vehicles.

 The single biggest step we can take to achieve net zero in how we operate is to work with our suppliers, which is where the majority of our emissions are generated.
 Our aim is to engage suppliers, representing 60 per cent of spend, to participate in the CDP Supply Chain Programme, encouraging them to disclose their climate change commitments and reduce their emissions.